Small business SEO, simple tactics for 2021

 How are customers searching online

 Before writing you do need to get a basic understanding of how users are searching online.
+This is a key element of your small business SEO.
 Local keyword research isn’t complex.
 For most businesses, the primary keywords to target will be obvious.

 Let’s say that you’re a car garage in Luton.
 They’ll probably go to Google and type something like:

 - “Garage in Luton”;